pactsafe/pactsafe-react-sdk/README.md

 Replace `YOUR_GROUP_KEY_HERE` with your group's key found within your [PactSafe group's configuration](https://app.pactsafe.com/groups)

 Pass in any additional options using props on the `PSClickWrap` component.

+When PSClickwrap is loaded into the page, _ps is created for you as a global on the Window object for you to interact with.
+You can also hook into events using the event callback props described here: ([See documentation on PSClickwrap callback props here](#callback-props)).
+As a quick example if you want

 #### Using PSBrowseWrap